K8TIY/NASummaries/README.md

 I recently changed my policy on squeezing in old shows by doing them in reverse order.
 This is hard to do as context is lost.
-So I decided to start with approximately the first show I ever heard (I subscribed somewtime between Newtown and Boston) and work forward.
+So I decided to start with approximately the first show I ever heard (I subscribed sometime between Newtown and Boston) and work forward.
 When (and if) I catch up, I'll possibly pick up at 200 and work forward, then (if I have not died of old age, gone insane, or both) start from Show 1.